 issues you don't try to cope with them on your own.
 No man is an island as the common expression goes.
 Confide in

-your friends, a counselor, or, only if appropriate, family... help is everywhere if you just look for it.
+your friends, a counselor, or, only if appropriate, family... help is everywhere if you take the time to look for

 Grief is a natural by product of a marriage separation, recognize this and allow yourself time

-to grieve about the loss of your dreams, the loss of companionship, the loss perhaps of financial security and the
+to grieve about the loss of your dreams, the loss of companionship, and the loss perhaps of financial security and

-Like grieving over the death of a loved one, grieving over a marital breakup can be just as
+Like grieving over the death of a loved one, grieving over a relationship breakup can be just as

+traumatic.
 Allow yourself time to get over it, then move on.
-Be encouraged by the fact that new hopes and
+Be encouraged by the fact that new hopes and dreams

 Endeavor to participate in as many of your previous activities as possible.
 Go for a regular